-- Note: The opportunity to intervene in the natural history through screening (adenoma detection and removal, and early detection) is noted by the dotted lines.
-Screening can either remove a precancerous lesion (i.e., adenoma), thus moving a person to the "No lesion" state, or diagnose a preclinical cancer, which, if detected at an earlier stage, may be more amenable to treatment. - \ Early detection of colorectal cancer through screening (moving from preclinical to clinically-detected) may allow for detection of cancer at an earlier stage than symptom-detected cancer, and therefore create the conditions necessary for a better prognosis.
+Note: The opportunity to intervene in the natural history through screening (adenoma detection and removal, and early detection) is noted by the dotted lines.
+Screening can either remove a precancerous lesion (i.e., adenoma), thus moving a person to the "No lesion" state, or diagnose a preclinical cancer, which, if detected at an earlier stage, may be more amenable to treatment.

 Figure 2.
-Prevalence of Adenomas by Age From Autopsy Studies and as Predicted by the Original Models Calibrated to (Among Others) Colorectal Cancer Incidence Data From the Surveillance, Epidemiology, and End Results Program for 1975-1979
+Prevalence of Adenomas by Age From Autopsy Studies and as Estimated by the Original Models Calibrated to (Among Others) Colorectal Cancer Incidence Data From the Surveillance, Epidemiology, and End Results Program for 1975-1979

 Figure 3.
-Model Inputs for Distribution of Adenomas by Location (Including Proportion in the Distal Colon or Rectum) Among Persons Aged 40 and Older, by Model
+Model-Estimated Distribution of Adenomas by Location (Including Proportion in the Distal Colon or Rectum) Among Persons Aged 40 and Older